 – Transcription is nice for academic research which often involves teams of people who can’t participate in the interview themselves.

-– Evernote has very good hand recognition software in my experience.
+– Evernote (and a growing body of other vendors) offer good hand recognition software.
 If you must have a transcript this type of technology is, in my opinion, a better investment than recording or transcribing since the search mechanism is very good.

 Immediately After Each VoC Interview